-The Prinses Maria/ Prinsesse Maria was an East Indiaman sailing for the Dutch East India Company (VOC) as a merchant vessel.
-On her second voyage to the East Indies she wrecked of the rocky and treacherous coast of the Scilly Isles in the most Southwestern point of the United Kingdom.
+The Prinses Maria was an East Indiaman sailing for the Dutch East India Company (VOC) as a merchant's vessel.
+On her second voyage to the East Indies, she wrecked off the rocky and treacherous coast of the Scilly Isles in the most southwestern point of the United Kingdom.

-Artifacts were auctioned in three separate auctions together with artifacts of some other Dutch ships (Curacao, Lastdrager, Hollandia).
-29th April 1974 by Sotheby Mak Van Waay (catalogue 227).
+Artefacts were put up for sale in three separate auctions together with artefacts of some other Dutch ships (Curacao, Lastdrager, Hollandia) on 29 April 1974 by Sotheby Mak Van Waay (catalogue 227).

 Some items can be found at the Charlestown Shipwreck and Heritage Centre.

 Protected under the Protection of Wrecks Act (1973):